Reverse Listing Summary

 While Ditkof acknowledged that the reverse listing approach would shift the burden of proof that a shipment is legal from customs to the exporter/importer, he asserted that implementing the reverse listing system would not be practical because it would involve listing over 9,000 species.
 Today, CITES maintains that its black-listing model is still practical despite listing nearly 36,000 species!

 His primary argument against adopting reverse listing was that changing the convention would not necessarily improve its effectiveness and would divert its limited resources of time and money away from its core objective of protecting species.
 He was talking about the time and money dedicated to monitoring 700 listed species and the effectiveness of protecting those 700.
-It should be immediately obvious that this argument works in reverse with nearly 36,000 listed species today.
+It should be immediately obvious that this argument works in reverse with over 40,000 listed species today.

 2020 Statement Martin Ditkof

 You will imagine our surprise as we logged on to find an email from Marty Ditkof, author of the 1982 analysis of the reverse listing approach – the email read: “Guys: I completely agree with your analysis of my 1982 article on whether reverse listing made sense.
 The times have changed.”
-We invited Marty to write a statement, for our Reverse Listing page, about his change in thinking and we were delighted he greed; the statement is published in full.
+We invited Marty to write a statement, for our Reverse Listing page, about his change in thinking and we were delighted he agreed; the statement is published in full.
 Thanks Marty.
-We hope that Marty’s story will trigger a more open minded response the reverse listing proposal.
+We hope that Marty’s story will trigger a more open minded response to the reverse listing proposal.

 Hypothetical – If pharmaceutical trade was regulated like the wildlife trade.